AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_message_android.md

 ### Attachment messages

-Attachment messages include voice, image, video, and file message.
+Attachment messages include voice, image, video, and file messages.
 When you send an attachment message, the attachment is uploaded to the Agora Chat server.
 - For voice, image, and video messages, the SDK automatically downloads the audio, image, or video thumbnail when they arrive.
 - For file messages, the SDK does not automatically download the attachment.
 You need to call APIs to download the file on the receiver's client.

-#### Creat an attachment message
+#### Create an attachment message

 Before you create an attachment message, you need to implement the function of getting the attachment in your app, for example, to send an audio message, you need to implement the recording function.